External Advisory Board

 Peter was a board director of the EU-funded Centre of Refurbishment Excellence (CoRE), where he helped to develop the UK’s acclaimed Retrofit Coordinator training course.
 He was subsequently Technical Director of the Retrofit Academy, lead consultant for the development and implementation of Peabody’s award-winning Condensation, Damp and Mould strategy for the Thamesmead estate in south-east London, and a retrofit consultant for Savills’ social housing team, working on processes, specifications and compliance for retrofit projects funded via the Social Housing Decarbonisation Fund (SHDF).

 Peter is currently an Honorary Senior Research Fellow at University College London (UCL), where he is working with the UK Centre for Moisture in Buildings (UKCMB) on a CPD course about moisture risks in buildings and an online course about condensation, damp and mould (CDM).
 At UCL, he was a co-investigator of the British Council-funded PROT3CT project with Middle East Technical University (METU), researching heritage-compatible methods for retrofitting traditional himis houses in Turkey.
-Peter is also a Retrofit Academy Life Fellow, and a member of the Academy’s Technical Editorial Team, currently leading the development of the forthcoming short course Understanding Non-Domestic Retrofit.
+Peter is also a Retrofit Academy Life Fellow and a member of the Academy’s Technical Editorial Team, currently leading the development of the forthcoming short course Understanding Non-Domestic Retrofit.

 Therese Sonehag